nrdrch/winfu/README.md

 Type less and get superior functionality.
 #### Get Started Now!
 1. Download the newest [release](https://github.com/nrdrch/wifu/releases/)
-2. Preferably move the executable into a **directory you created**, that is in your **"Path"** system enviorment variable for easy execution.
+2. Preferably move the executable into a **directory you created**, that is in your **'Path'** system enviorment variable for easy execution.
 #### Don't know how to add a directory to your 'Path' system variable?
 1. Press **Win+R** on your Keyboard and enter this to open the Advanced System Propersties
 ```